niiknow/bvtnet-items-provider/README.md

 This is because b-table does not currently natively support it.
 Future work is in progress, see b-table issue links.

+Although this Component was written for datatables.net and b-table, it is a completely independent library written based off API contracts.

 # State Object
 > Below are fields on the state object, which are useful for binding to various components in Vue.
 If `saveStateId` is provided, then this object get saved after successful data returned from ajax called and reload right after ItemsProvider construction.